Gillis Grafström: Biography

+Grafström intended to compete at the 1926 World Championships.
+However, a document he needed to compete there was only approved by a narrow 3-2 vote, and he decided not to enter.
+Ulrich Salchow was unhappy with this decision, and Grafström was banned from both competitions and exhibition skating for one year.
+He continued training despite the ban and entered the 1928 Winter Olympics.
+Although he had an injured knee, he was second after the compulsory figures and won with his free skate.

+In 1929, he was awarded the Svenska Dagbladet Gold Medal, shared with skier Sven Utterström.

 At his last Olympics in 1932 in Lake Placid, he collided with a photographer on the ice and still managed to place second.
 He later coached Norwegian figure skater Sonja Henie.

-Grafström was one of the best skaters ever in compulsory figures.
+Grafström was one of the best skaters ever in compulsory figures and also had an interest in special figures.
+Despite the fact that they were no longer competed after WWII, he created more than fifty special figure designs, some of which were used for English figure tests.
 He also invented the Grafström-pirouette (on the back outside edge of the blade) and the flying sit spin.
-He skated very elegantly and was famous for his interpretation of music.
+He was known for very elegant skating and was famous for his interpretation of music.

 From 1925 to his death he lived in Potsdam, Germany.
 He trained on the Bornstedter See (Bornstedt Lake) when it was frozen or in Berlin on the artificial ice rink at the Volkspark Friedrichshain.
-Grafström studied architecture at the Technical University of Berlin (Technische Hochschule Berlin) and worked later as an architect.
+Grafström studied architecture at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) and worked later as an architect.
 He collected graphics, paintings and sculptures about skating.
 This collection was continued by his wife Cecilie Mendelssohn-Bartholdy (1898–1995).
 Today this collection belongs to the World Figure Skating Museum in Colorado Springs in the United States.
 Grafström was also a writer and an etcher.

-Grafström died in 1938 in Potsdam, Germany, at the age of 44, of blood poisoning.
+Grafström married in February 1938.
+Just two months later, he died in Potsdam, Germany, at the age of 44, of heart muscle inflammation, although his cause of death has often been reported as blood-poisoning.

 Today there is a street in Potsdam named after him.
 In 1976 he was admitted to the World Figure Skating Hall of Fame.
-Additionally, Grafström won the Svenska Dagbladet Gold Medal in 1929 (Shared with Sven Utterström).